Davivaca/SoulsLikeTimeMachine/README.md

 nice work noe the warp object point the player to the wanted direction, just remember to edit the direction if necessary

+### 6 class

+Parallax backgrounds

+Create a group to storage same things together!

+Thats it!

 ## Programming issues

 ### Magic formula